LexTerm/LexTermClient/INSTRUCTIONS.md

 Once you have filled out the various fields, click the "Save" button to create the new entry.
-Because the entry and all of its various parts will need to be indexed in the search system, it may take several seconds before you will be automatically navigated to the entry perspective, where you can provide additional information about this entry.
+Because the entry and all of its various parts will need to be indexed in the search system, it may take several seconds before you will be automatically navigated to the entry view, where you can provide additional information about this entry.